-The last day the student attended class in courses in which attendance is taken by an instructor.
+- A. The last day the student attended class in courses in which attendance is taken by an instructor; - B. The last day on which a student actively participated in an online class which attendance is not regularly taken.

 Financial Impact of Changing Programs or Withdrawal